thomasgladwin/malak/README.md

 “line”, on the breadboard and connect any pin to the A0 pin on the microcontroller.
 The attach the pins of the pulse sensor to the breadboard: The 5V and ground to any line on the side-lines, and the purple wire to a pin on the same line, and the same side of the line, as the pin connected to A0.
-(The lines are “cut” down the middle so without e.g. a resistor or button pins on the left aren’t connected to pins on the right.)
+(The lines are “cut” down the middle so without, e.g., a resistor or button, pins on the left aren’t connected to pins on the right.)
 Check whether the PPG is still coming through via Serial Plotter.
 Also have a look at the raw numbers coming in with Serial Monitor.